Automatic Detection of Aedes aegypti Breeding Grounds Based on Deep Networks with Spatio-Temporal Consistency: Introduction

 \section{Introduction}

-The mosquito \emph{Aedes aegypti} is the major transmitter of diseases caused by the arbovirus (an acronym for the arthropod-borne virus), such as dengue, zika, chikungunya, and yellow fever~\cite{ruckert2017}.
-An estimate says that about 390 million people are infected per year in the world~\cite{laserna2018economic}.
-In 2019, the Americas alone reported more than 2.7 million cases of dengue; more than 2 million only in Brazil~\cite{web:paho2019dengue}.
-Zika virus infection during pregnancy correlates to microcephaly (smaller than average head size) and other congenital malformation in the infants; children in these conditions rarely develop normally~\cite{web:who2018zika}.
-Chikungunya may trigger neurological and heart problems.
-It may also incapacitate those infected for long periods and may lead older people to death~\cite{web:who2017chik}.
-Yellow fever caused 483 deaths in Brazil between July 2017 and June 2018, which is a significant increase when compared to 262 deaths in the same period of 2016/2017~\cite{web:who2019yellowbrazil}.
-Yet, these diseases have a great impact on economics.
-A survey conducted in 17 countries in the Latin and Central Americas estimates that the cost of dengue epidemics in these countries exceeds US\$ 3 billion annually, US\$ 1.4 billion only in Brazil~\cite{laserna2018economic}.
-These facts make arboviruses transmitted by the \emph{Aedes aegypti} one of the leading global health problems.
+The mosquito \emph{Aedes aegypti} is the transmitter of arboviral diseases such as dengue, zika, chikungunya, and urban yellow fever~\cite{ruckert2017}.
+According to the World Health Organization, from 50 to 100 million dengue infections occur worldwide every year.
+In 2020, the Americas alone reported more than 2.3 million cases of dengue, most of them in Brazil~\cite{web:pahodenguereport}.
+Zika virus infection during pregnancy correlates to microcephaly and other congenital malformation; children in these conditions rarely develop normally~\cite{web:who2018zika}.
+It is estimated that there are 200,000 clinical cases of yellow fever, causing 30,000 deaths in the world yearly~\cite{web:pahoyellowfever}.
+These diseases also have a strong economical impact.
+A survey conducted in 17 countries in the Latin and Central Americas estimates that the cost of dengue epidemics in these countries exceeds US\$ 3 billions annually, US\$ 1.4 billion only in Brazil~\cite{laserna2018economic}.
+These facts make the arboviruses transmitted by the \emph{Aedes aegypti} one of the leading global health problems.

-Except for the case of yellow fever, there is no vaccine nor specific antiviral drugs for the diseases above.
-Thus, the current best form to combat them is through the control and elimination of possible mosquito foci, which acts directly in the prevention of all these diseases~\cite{lambrechts2012vector}.
-The \emph{Aedes aegypti} reproduces in clean and stagnant water, thus any containers that allow the storage of water (water tanks, buckets, ornamental fountains, plant dishes, water canisters for animals, tires, and others) are potential breeding grounds.
-Such objects are everywhere, which can make monitoring and controlling the mosquito, in the absence of proper technical support, expensive, time-consuming, and inefficient.
-Allying the knowledge of an expert with a tool that accelerates the search for potential mosquito foci can be very valuable in the current scenario.
+Except for the yellow fever, there are no vaccines nor specific antiviral drugs for the diseases transmitted by the \emph{Aedes aegypti}.
+Thus, the current best form to combat these diseases is still through the control and elimination of possible mosquito foci~\cite{lambrechts2012vector}.
+In fact, the impact of vector reduction on diseases spread has been a subject of study for a long time~\cite{smith1905logical}.
+The \emph{Aedes aegypti} reproduces in clean and stagnant water.
+So, any containers that store water (water tanks, buckets, ornamental fountains, plant dishes, water canisters for animals, tires, and others) are potential breeding grounds.
+Such objects are very common and can be found everywhere, which can make monitoring and controlling the mosquito, in the absence of proper technical support, expensive, time-consuming, and inefficient.
+Allying the knowledge of an expert with a tool that accelerates the search for potential mosquito foci can be very valuable in such scenario.